pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/README.md

 ---
 description: >-
-  This section contains a collection of short guides to show you how to import from a Pinot supported file system.
+  This section contains a collection of short guides to show you how to import data from a Pinot-supported file system.
 ---

 # File Systems